The Power He “Knows Not”

 They stitched Tom Riddle up in a sack and made a zip-damned fool of Albus Dumbledore.

 (And, now, some eight years after the fact, I realize that they also assured the death of Severus Snape for being such a fool as to try to curry favor by reporting the damned thing.
-The only person to escape their attentions was Aberforth — who may not have even heard it, and ignored it if he did — and Trelawney herself.
-And the Prophecy demons have every reason to be expected to preserve their own instrument.)
+The only person to escape their attentions was Aberforth — who may not have even heard it, and ignored it if he did — and, of course, Trelawney herself.
+The Prophecy demons have every reason to be expected to preserve their own instrument.)

 Even given that this “Prophecy” manifestly *didn’t* play out the way the Prophecy claimed that it was supposed to — or not if you believe Harry Potter’s account of it, anyway — we still couldn’t identify the part that was a cheat.
 Or rather, the way of it that was a cheat.